pandorabots-admin/docs/pages/aiml-reference.md

 ### &lt;first&gt;
 {: #first}

-The *first element* returns the first word found in its contents.
+The *first element* returns the first word found in its contents and applies to wildcards in patterns only.

 This is an implementation of list processing in AIML.

 #### Usage